microsoft/TypeScript-Website/packages/handbook-v1/en/Configuring Watch.md

 title: Configuring Watch
 layout: docs
 permalink: /docs/handbook/configuring-watch.html
+oneline: How to configure the watch mode of TypeScript
 ---

 Compiler supports configuring how to watch files and directories using the environment variables.